anetteabra/readable/README.md

    npm run start
    ```

-   Open a new terminal, and make sure to be in the root of the project (T34-Project-2):
+   Open a new terminal, and make sure to be in the root of the project.

 4. **Install dependencies**: